loopdash/loopdash/src/projects/forge-health.md

 url: /projects/forge-health
 ---

-Developed a webite for a healthcare start-up.
+Worked with the designers at [LabelMaker](https://labelmaker.nyc) to develop a website for a healthcare start-up.